 \section{Omnidirectional Wheel Chassis}

 We will describe the chassis structure and control system that were prototyped using PTOB.
-The chassis structure is shown in Fig. \ref{fig_chassis}(a), and the specifications are presented in Fig. \ref{fig_chassis}(b).
+The chassis structure is shown in Fig. \ref{fig_chassis}, and the specifications are presented in Table. \ref{table_chassis}.
 Four PTOBs are arranged at 90-degree intervals, each with a dual-end support structure as shown in Fig. \ref{fig_support}.